LowSE01/embulk-input-roo-excel/README.md

-# Embulk::Plugin::Input::Roo::Excel
+# embulk-plugin-input-roo-excel

-TODO: Write a gem description
+This is a input plugin for embulk to read xlsx documents.

 ## Installation